"As running water smoothes the jagged edges of a rock until it is small enough to roll

 support individuals with terminal illness and be helpful at the end of life.

-personal development: Reiki is a wonderful tool for personal growth and development.
+facilitate and support you with personal development and change: Reiki is a wonderful tool for personal growth and development.

 The Reiki Treatment

 Reiki is given with the recipient remaining clothed on a therapy couch or on a chair.
 The practitioner gently

 places their hands in a series on non-intrusive positions on or near the body.
 There is not massage or manipulation involved.

 The treatment normally takes around 1hr .
 A Reiki practitioner is not trained in diagnosis and will not predict any specific outcome from treatment.
 Always consult your doctor about your symptoms.